JordanRL/operator-overloading-rfc/README.md

 ## Background

 Operator overloading is a well explored concept in programming that enables a programmer to control the behavior of their code when combined with an infix, or operator.
 Some languages such as R allow for defining custom operators in addition to overloading existing operators.
-Some languages such as Python allow for overloading all existing operators, but not for defining new operators.
-Some languages such as Java do not allow for custom operator overloading at all.
+Some languages such as Python allow for overloading nearly all existing operators, but not for defining new operators.
+Some languages such as Java and PHP do not allow for custom operator overloading at all, though have operator overloading like behavior built into the language.

 ### Existing Operators in PHP